Coffee and Research

 5. Effects and Time — How effects evolve

-We unravel risk differences, risk ratios, hazard ratios, vaccine effectiveness rates, attributable fractions, and effects that change over time alongside survival curves and cumulative incidence curves.
+We unravel risk differences, risk ratios, hazard ratios, vaccine effectiveness, attributable fractions, and effects that change over time alongside survival curves and cumulative incidence curves.
 A multidimensional perspective on data quietly develops, paving the way for causal inference.

 • [Silent Confusions Hidden in Percentages]